T. rex auction cancelled after skeleton doubts raised

 The newspaper reports Mr Larson said Christie's had "done the right thing" in calling off the auction.

-It says that a lawyer for Mr Larson contacted Christie's, saying that the auction house had not made clear that parts of the skeleton were casts from Stan.
-After this, the newspaper reported, the online listing was changed to read: "Replica bones that were added to original bones (referred to as STAN™ elements) were created by, and purchased from, Black Hills Institute of Geological Research, Inc." The auction house's catalogue is also said to have confirmed that none of Shen's teeth are original.
+It says a lawyer for Mr Larson contacted Christie's, saying that the auction house had not made clear that parts of the skeleton were casts from Stan.

+After this, the newspaper reported, the online listing was changed to read: "Replica bones that were added to original bones (referred to as STAN™ elements) were created by, and purchased from, Black Hills Institute of Geological Research, Inc."

+The auction house's catalogue is also said to have confirmed that none of Shen's teeth are original.
 The listing has since been taken down and the BBC was unable to confirm what it said.

 Christie's said 80 of Shen's bones were original.
 According to Chicago's Field Museum - one of the largest natural history museums in the world - a T. rex would have had about 380 bones in its body.
 It added that discoveries of complete dinosaur skeletons were very rare.

+In a statement to BBC News, Christie's said: "There is no T. rex skeleton extant that is entirely made up of original bones.
+We believe the original elements of Shen are authentic."

-Shen, who weighs 1.4 tonnes, and is 4.6m (15ft) tall and 12m long, was discovered in the US state of Montana and is thought to have been an adult male who lived around 67m years ago.
+Shen, which weighs 1.4 tonnes, and is 4.6m (15ft) tall and 12m long, was discovered in the US state of Montana and is thought to have been an adult male who lived around 67m years ago.

 He was estimated to fetch between $15m and $25m had he gone up for sale.
 Stan was auctioned by Christie's in 2020 and went for $31.8m.